-The Packet Sensor can be load-balanced on multiple CPU cores only with:
+Packet Sensor can be load-balanced on multiple CPU cores only with:

-- Intel 82599 chipset network adapters, such as Intel X520, Intel X540, HP X560, Silicom PE310G4DBi9-T. - > Myricom network adapters with a Sniffer 10G license.
+- Intel 82599 chipset network adapters, such as Intel X520, Intel X540, HP X560, Silicom PE310G4DBi9-T. - Myricom network adapters with a Sniffer 10G license.

-On any other network adapter supported by Linux, the Packet Sensor runs single-threaded on a single CPU core, which may lead to packet loss when analyzing very high packet rates.
-The Packet Sensor is compatible with the PF_RING high-speed packet capturing engine.
+On any other network adapter supported by Linux, Packet Sensor runs single-threaded on a single CPU core, which may lead to packet loss when analyzing very high packet rates.
+Packet Sensor is compatible with the PF\RING high-speed packet capturing engine.

-The Sensor Cluster can be used to increase the packet sniffing capacity to 40 Gbit/s, 100 Gbit/s or more, by clustering multiple servers running Packet Sensors on 10 Gbit/s network adapters.
+Through Sensor Cluster you can increase the packet sniffing capacity to 40 Gbit/s, 100 Gbit/s or more by using multiple servers that run Packet Sensors on 10 Gbit/s network adapters.